 Sunday, 11 am

-The World’s Funniest Bubble Show is an enchanting brew of breathtaking bubbles and bubbly music that will appeal to everyone, no matter what their age.
+The World’s Funniest Bubble Show is an enchanting brew of breathtaking bubbles and bubbly music that will appeal to everyone, no matter what their ages.
 Packed with fun stuff, it makes a perfect and amazingly inexpensive outing for the whole family.
 This show is 60 minutes with no intermission and is intended for all audiences.
+Location: 1062 Valencia Street.
 Tickets: children under 12 $8; adults $11 (plus $1.50 service fee).
 For more info, visit their website.